Floer theory and flips: Treed pseudoholomorphic disks

-\begin{definition} \begin{enumerate} \item {\rm (Gradient flow lines)} Let $L$ be a compact connected smooth manifold.
-We denote by $\cG(L)$ the space of smooth Riemannian metrics on $L$.
+the space of smooth Riemannian metrics on $L$.
 Fix a metric $G \in \cG(L)$ and a Morse function $F: L \to \R$ having a unique maximum $x_M \in L$.
 Let $I \subset \R$ be a connected subset containing at least two elements, that is, an open or closed interval.
 The {\em gradient vector field} of $F$ is defined by

-A {\em gradient flow line} for $F$ is a map
+A {\em gradient flow line} for $-F$ is a map

 where $s$ is a unit velocity coordinate on $I$.
 Given a time $s \in \R$ let